 - Select Save & Restore in the Utilities section. - To load a previously saved configuration file, click choose file. - Browse to the location of the file, and click Restore configuration button to begin the configuration uploading process. - 4.
+Accessing the Verizon app or the My Verizon account also allows you to restore the previously saved settings.
+Click Restore From Account and select Go to Apple App Store/ Go to Google Play Store to restore the saved settings to the router. - 5.
 Click Restore configuration button.
 Your Verizon Router will automatically restart with that configuration.